On the Detection of Shared Data Manipulation in Distributed Optimization: Introduction

-This paper investigates the vulnerability of the ADMM algorithm to elaborate data manipulation attacks.
-To check the correctness of the shared data, we verify that the shared data corresponds to a solution for an optimization problem that is consistent with the solutions from previous iterations.
-We derive two conditions that must be satisfied if the shared data correspond to solutions of the same optimization problem for the ADMM algorithm.
-These conditions use the shared data and can be calculated by neighboring agents.
+This paper investigates the vulnerability of the Alternating Direction Method of Multipliers (ADMM) algorithm to shared data manipulation when solving OPF problems.
+This paper proposes and evaluates several data manipulation and detection strategies.
+The main contributions of the paper are:

-The first condition is based on the convergence proof of the ADMM algorithm presented in~\cite{boyd2011distributed}.
-This condition uses the shared and dual variables in addition to the final solution to verify the validity of the convergence trajectory for the ADMM algorithm.
-The second condition is based on the optimality conditions of the ADMM subproblems.
-This condition uses the shared variable values to verify the consistency of the agents in solving the same subproblem across iterations.
-Unlike the first condition, which uses the final solution, the second condition uses shared data from three consecutive iterations.
-Thus, agents can evaluate the second condition during any intermediate iterations of the algorithm.
-Moreover, the second condition is suitable for both convex and non-convex problems.
+(1) Development of an analytical detection condition based on the convergence trajectory of the ADMM algorithm to check the correctness of the shared data.
+This condition verifies that the shared data corresponds to a solution for an optimization problem consistent with the solutions from previous iterations.
+Unlike existing data-driven approaches, we analytically derive this detection condition.
+The detection condition uses the shared variables of a single agent from any three consecutive iterations.
+Thus, the other agents can use the condition during any intermediate iteration to identify the malicious agents.
+Moreover, the detection condition applies to convex and non-convex problems with non-differentiable objectives.
+To the best of our knowledge, this is the first detection condition with these properties.

-This paper then presents data manipulation attacks that bypass the machine learning detection model we previously proposed in~\cite{10012244} and also account for the two detection conditions we propose in this paper.
-These attacks embed the trained NN and detection conditions into the attacker's problem.
-Finally, we propose an adversarial NN training framework that improves the detectability of data manipulation even if the attacker has access to the detection models.
+(2) Proposal of sophisticated data manipulation attacks that use bilevel optimization to bypass detection methods.
+Unlike the existing simple threat models in the literature, the proposed attack incorporates an NN detection model and the analytical detection condition that we propose in this paper.
+These attacks embed the detection methods into the attacker's bilevel optimization problem using mixed-integer linear programming (MILP) constraints.

+(3) Proposal of an adversarial NN training framework to improve the detectability of data manipulation.
+The adversarially trained NN detects the proposed data manipulation attacks and can be extended to detect new attacks by retraining the NN model to enhance detection accuracy.
+We show that even when the attacker has access to the detection methods, bypassing the detection methods is computationally expensive, and thus renders the attacks ineffective.
+We also show that the analytical detection condition increases the efficiency of NN training by reducing the number of feasible attacks.